 Elevation: 7,889 ft

 Many Lick Creek peaks are festooned with granite towers and blocks which add to their mystique.
-The fires that have burned over this country the last 25’years have done a lot to open up the views of these rugged peaks from nearby roadways.
+The fires that have burned in this area over the past 25 years have done a lot to open up the views of these rugged peaks from nearby roadways.
 As a result, climbers are discovering many challenging peaks that once were hidden by dense forests.
-We all owe our gratitude to John Platt who has lead the assault on these peaks including this one.
+We all owe our gratitude to John Platt who has lead the assault on these peaks including Flying Fish Peak.
 The vast majority of Lick Creek Range peaks on this site are linked to John’s trip reports.
 I suspect that many of John’s climbs in the range were first ascents.

 Rest in Peace Tom ‘Flying Fish’ Troutner.
 1984-2015